gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Now the resolution of the project dependency implies configuration of the target project.
 It means that the configuration of the projects might have a different order now (e.g. more correct order).
 This change should not cause any trouble in existing builds and it fixes up the confusing behavior with project dependencies.

+### Faster builds

+This release contains some interesting performance tweaks.
+Smarter use of the multi-process safe caches allowed Gradle 1.5 to improve the dependency resolution speed by up to 30% for builds that use local repositories or maven local.
+Builds that don't use local repositories should also exhibit slightly faster dependency resolution because artifact cache lock is now toggled with better granularity.
+Faster dependency resolution has very direct influence on the duration of an incremental build.
+Gradle team continues to work on performance and scalability - expect even more improvements in Gradle 1.6.

 ## Promoted features